 7- Make double pages.
 This way, you can stretch the use of a single kit to two layouts and you won’t need to pretend they are from different sources.

 8- Learn your program.
 A lot of supplies you can download or purchase are created using graphic programs just like yours.
 Learn to create your own papers and elements, or use some designer resources to do the same.
-The Creative Scrap course is a perfect place to learn how to create many of those supplies.
+The DIAMOND membership is a perfect place to learn how to create many of those supplies.

 Is digital scrapbooking an expensive hobby?
 It can definitely be VERY expensive, but it does not have to be.
 With those few guidelines in mind, you will be able to enjoy your hobby without stretching the family budget.